publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch56/m__us_usc_t50_s4604.md

             (C)

-             The Secretary shall, within 3 months after the date of the enactment of the Export Enhancement Act of 1988, determine which countries referred to in subparagraph (A) are implementing an effective export control system consistent with principles agreed to in the Coordinating Committee, including the following:
+             The Secretary shall, within 3 months after August 23, 1988, determine which countries referred to in subparagraph (A) are implementing an effective export control system consistent with principles agreed to in the Coordinating Committee, including the following:

                 (i) national laws providing appropriate civil and criminal penalties and statutes of limitations sufficient to deter potential violations;